Introduction

 You can now submit oracle observations.
 For example:

-cargo run --bin felidae oracle observe --domain element.nym.re. --zone nym.re.
+felidae oracle observe --domain element.nym.re. --zone nym.re.

-If you omit the –zone, the oracle will automatically infer the zone from the domain using the Mozilla Public Suffix List (PSL).
+If you omit the --zone, the oracle will automatically infer the zone from the domain using the Mozilla Public Suffix List (PSL).

 After the observation reaches quorum and the delay period expires, the observed hash will be visible in the snapshot: